Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Nonlinear Dynamic Inversion control law with first-order linear actuator dynamics

 \subsection{Choice of Desired Error Dynamics}

-The error dynamics in Equation in \eqref{eq_error_dyn_simple} have a generic form, the gains of which could be chosen freely.
-This could lead to error dynamics that cannot be realistically obtained with real world actuators, due to physical constraints.
+In this section we propose a particular structure of the error dynamics in order to split up the error tracking in terms of actuators and system dynamics.
+This new formulation also serves effective in deducing the approximations required to obtain the popular INDI control law, as will be shown in section \ref{sec:indi}.
+The error dynamics in Eq. \eqref{eq_error_dyn_simple} have a generic form, and is shaped by choice of the gains $k_i$.
+Some choices of these gains could lead to error dynamics that cannot be realistically obtained with real world actuators, due to physical constraints in the actuators.
 It therefore makes sense to design the error controller such as to include actuator dynamics with a bandwidth equal or comparable to the real actuators.
+Furthermore, as will be shown in section \ref{sec:indi}, the proposed formulation of the error dynamics allows a direct comparison to the INDI control law.

-The order of the error dynamics in $y$ corresponds to the sum of the relative degree of $y$ and the order of the actuator dynamics.
-The desired dynamics can therefore be interpreted as cascaded dynamics composed of the slower desired system error dynamics and a faster desired inner loop dynamics with bandwidth $\Omega_y$, corresponding to the actuator dynamics.
-It can hence make sense to express the desired error dynamics \eqref{eq_error_dyn_simple} in the Laplace domain as the product of dynamics due to the system physics and due to the actuators as follows:
+The order of the error dynamics in $\boldsymbol{y}$ corresponds to the sum of the relative degree of $\boldsymbol{y}$ and the order of the actuator dynamics.
+The desired dynamics can therefore be interpreted as cascaded dynamics composed of the slower desired system error dynamics and a faster desired inner loop dynamics with bandwidth $\boldsymbol{\Omega_y}$, corresponding to the actuator dynamics.
+It can hence make sense to express the desired error dynamics Eq. \eqref{eq_error_dyn_simple} in the Laplace domain as the product of dynamics due to the system physics and due to the actuators as follows: